The alternative to steroid injections and surgery

 Why should I have ESWT?

 ESWT is offered to patients with Achilles tendinopathy and plantar fasciitis, who have not responded adequately to conservative treatments, such as physiotherapy, rest, ice therapy and painkillers.
-It is a minimally invasive treatment that is carried in clinic and can go home the same day.
-ESWT can offer relief from pain and other symptoms.
-It is part of a treatment plan.
+It is a minimally invasive treatment that is carried in the clinic which allows you to can go home the same day.
+As part of a treatment plan, ESWT can offer relief from pain and other symptoms.

 What are the risks/side effects?